ch1kor1t4/ch1kor1t4/README.md

 ### Hi there 👋

+*Thx for visiting* 😄

+I´m just an enthusiastic dude who works in the cybersecurity field.
+I know a lil bit of stuff which I wanna share it 💙

+📍 I’m currently working on document my repositories so pls wait a bit more til I upload my stuff.

+🌱 I’m currently learning about ethical hacking, my porpuse is to improve my skills and let´s see where does it take me.

 <!--
 **ch1kor1t4/ch1kor1t4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.